Bell railway station, Melbourne: Transport links

-Bell station has four bus route connections operated by Dysons and no tram connections.
+Bell station has four bus route connections operated by Dysons, Kinetic Melbourne and no tram connections.
 The route 513 and route 514 bus stop at the nearby Bell Street, north-west of Bell station: the route 513 bus operates from Eltham station to Glenroy station via Lower Plenty, while the route 514 bus operates from Eltham station to Glenroy station via Greensborough.
 The route 552 and 553 bus stop at the nearby High Street, east of Bell station: the route 552 operates from North East Reservoir to Northcote Plaza, while the route 553 bus operates from Preston to West Preston.